Getting by in Dublin

 Get up outta that

-‘Get up out of that’ or pronounced ‘Get up outta da’ because in Dublin we save time by pronouncing our ‘th’ sounds as a ‘d’ sound and also dropping the t.
+‘Get up out of that’ or pronounced ‘Get up outta da’, or 'Gerr'up outta dat!' because in Dublin we save time by pronouncing our ‘th’ sounds as a ‘d’ sound and also dropping the t.
 Something you say to someone when you don’t believe what they’re saying.